Sofizzz18/Sofizzz18/README.md

 💼 **Data Analyst | Data Quality & AI Annotation Analyst** 📍 Based in **Srinagar, Jammu & Kashmir, India**

-I love turning raw data into meaningful stories — from cleaning messy datasets to building dashboards that make insights easy to act on.
-My background spans data annotation and quality work for AI training pipelines, a research internship applying NLP for sentiment and hate speech detection, and hands-on project work in sentiment classification and business dashboards.
+I love turning raw data into meaningful stories — from cleaning messy datasets to building dashboards and tools that make insights easy to act on.
+My background spans data annotation and quality work for AI training pipelines, a research internship applying NLP for sentiment and hate speech detection, and hands-on project work in sentiment classification, EDA automation, and business dashboards.

+- 🎓 Completed the **Google Data Analytics Professional Certificate** and **IBM Data Analyst Specialization**
-- 🔭 Currently strengthening **Python fundamentals and clean coding practices**
+- 🔭 Currently building analytics tools with **Python and Streamlit**, and exploring **LLM integration into data workflows**
-- 📊 Comfortable across the analytics stack: **SQL, Power BI, Tableau, Excel**
+- 📊 Comfortable across the analytics stack: **Python, SQL, Power BI, Tableau, Excel**
+- 📝 Working on a research paper comparing SVM and Naive Bayes for sentiment classification, targeting publication in IJARCCE/IJRASET
 - 💬 Ask me about **data cleaning, EDA, dashboards, and sentiment analysis**
 - ⚡ Fun fact: I enjoy finding the story hidden inside a messy dataset